FrancescoSaverioZuppichini/mirror/README.md

 ```

 ## Create a Visualisation
-To create a visualisation you first have to subclass the `Visualisation` class by just define the `__call__` method to return an image and additional informations.
-The following example creates a custom visualisation that just repeat the input.
-We first define a custom Visualisation
+To create a visualisation you first have to subclass the `Visualisation` class and override the`__call__` method to return an image and, if needed, additional informations.
+The following example creates a custom visualisation that just repeat the input `repeat` times.
+So

 ```python